jgv/area/readme.md

 [40.71209, -73.95427].observes_dst? #=> true
 ```

+## Data Sources

+As of version 1.0.0 the data sources for Area has changed for the sake of accuracy.

+The postal code data is from [GreatData](http://greatdata.com) which uses Census ZCTA records as a starting point and supplimented with USPS Zip Codes.
+The data is updated regularly.
+The latitude and longitude of each zip is determined with an approximate 6 mile margin of accuracy.

+The area code data is from [Neustar](http://www.nanpa.com) and adheres to the [North American Numbering Plan](http://en.wikipedia.org/wiki/North_American_Numbering_Plan) which serves [20 North American countries](http://en.wikipedia.org/wiki/North_American_Numbering_Plan#NANP_countries_and_territories).

 ## Testing and Contributing and Stuff

 Contributions are more than welcome.
 I'm [testing](http://travis-ci.org/jgv/area) with minitest.
 This gem supports: